Shawn-Smith24/FootyConnect/README.md

 # Footy Connect

-This documentation provides an overview of the Footy Connect Social Media Blog application built using the MERN stack (MongoDB, Express, React, Node.js), Redux, and Material UI.
+The Footy Connect Social Media Blog application built using the MERN stack (MongoDB, Express, React, Node.js), Redux, and Material UI.
 The application serves as a platform for soccer enthusiasts to share their thoughts, engage in discussions, and stay up-to-date with the latest news and updates in the world of soccer.

 # Features
 -The Soccer Social Media Blog application includes the following features: